shane-mason/FieldStation42/README.md

 This module is used to start and control the mpv player during playback over named pipes.

 `pip3 install python-mpv-jsonipc`

+## Clone Repository

+Use the standard github command to clone the repository into a local directory.

 ## Configuring Stations
 For simplicity, configurations are stored as python files in the 'confs' module.